-Shareholders may send communications to Pembina's non-management directors by writing to Jeffrey T. Smith, Chair of the governance committee of the board of directors, c/o Investor Relations, Pembina Pipeline Corporation, 4000, 585 - 8th Avenue S.W., Calgary, Alberta T2P 1G1.
+Shareholders may send communications to Pembina's non-management directors by writing to Maureen E. Howe, Chair of the governance, nominating and corporate social responsibility committee of the board of directors, c/o Investor Relations, Pembina Pipeline Corporation, 4000, 585 - 8th Avenue S.W., Calgary, Alberta T2P 1G1.
 Communications will be referred to the Presiding Director for appropriate action.
 The status of all outstanding concerns addressed to the Presiding Director will be reported to the board of directors as appropriate.